Have you seen people use a baby weaning mesh feeder?

 On balance, it’s up to you, but this equipment certainly isn’t necessary.
 You can just give baby age appropriate foods.

-Join one of our popular weaning classes in Bristol or request a 1:1 Baby Weaning Consultation with Anna, our Registered Nutritional Therapist.
+Join one of our popular weaning classes online or request a 1:1 Baby Weaning Consultation with Anna, our Registered Nutritional Therapist.